 We need energy, flux and state observations in nested time windows that span process operations to critical zone evolution time scales.
-Ideally these observations are conducted in a network of sites arrayed along gradients in state parameters; the network should be broadly construed to incorporate different disciplines.
+Ideally these observations are conducted in a network of sites arrayed along gradients in state parameters; the network should be broadly constructed to incorporate different disciplines.
+Energy and matter budgets should be feasible.